octelium/cordium/README.md

 - **OpenTelemetry-native auditing and visibility.** Real-time, identity-based, L7-aware visibility and access logging.
 Every request is logged and exported to your OpenTelemetry OTLP receivers for integration with log management and SIEM providers.

-- **Purpose-built for AI agents.** Every agent run gets a dedicated Octelium identity and a clean, isolated Workspace with enforced resource limits and no state bleed between runs.
+- **Ready for AI agents.** Every agent run gets a dedicated Octelium identity and a clean, isolated Workspace with enforced resource limits and no state bleed between runs.
 Agents access databases, APIs, and internal services through their Workspace identity with no credential injection, so a compromised or misbehaving agent cannot exfiltrate credentials that were never present.
 Ephemeral storage and auto-stop on task completion require no manual cleanup.
 Pre-built Templates with agent frameworks pre-installed start in seconds via snapshot restoration.

 - **Open source and self-hosted.** Cordium is fully open source under Apache-2.0.
 It runs on any Kubernetes cluster, from a single-node VM to production multi-node installations, cloud or on-premises.
 There is no proprietary control plane, no tiered feature set, and no vendor lock-in.